 Loss in MoraleIn a workplace with unhealthy or unwell employees, their general wellbeing will be lower than it should be, as sick or unhappy individuals are less likely to put in effort on the job.
 It will negatively affect their efficiency and morale and cause the overall team to suffer.
 Further, a lack of social wellness among employees, including good communication, healthy relationships, and workplace culture with team spirit, can negatively affect morale.
 This low morale among teams can further lead to decreased productivity levels.

 The exit of talented employeesWhen managers ignore the wellbeing of their employees, it can make employees think that the organization does not value them.
 If you are not taking care of your employee’s wellbeing, you may be facing the exit of talented employees.
 It is because an unhealthy employee is not only a disruptor but also a costly one.
-From mental health to obesity to alcohol abuse, numerous issues can negatively affect an employee’s productivity and overall health.
-An alarming study published in The Journal of Occupational Health Psychology found that employees who are not well-adjusted are three times more likely to leave their job than those who are.
+From mental health to physical health issues, numerous issues can negatively affect an employee’s productivity and overall health.
 Employees motivated to stay healthy and fit are much less likely to leave if their managers take an active interest in their health and safety.
 By providing your employees with access to mental and physical health resources, you can help them stay healthy and productive throughout their tenure with your company.

 Increased Insurance CostsSickness and other health issues are expenses that tend to go hand in hand.
 Studies have shown that companies with sicker employees pay more for health insurance than companies with healthier employees.
 It is because unhealthy employees are more likely to be hospitalized and require more expensive medical treatment.
 They are also more likely to develop chronic conditions such as obesity and heart disease, leading to higher health care costs.
 As a result, when managers ignore employee wellness, their team may require more medical insurance and healthcare costs because of the direct correlation between high levels of sickness among their employees.
 It is vital to make sure that you are doing everything you can to promote a healthy environment when it comes to employee wellness.
 It will reduce the risk of costly employee health problems.